Evolution of a migrating giant planet in the presence of an inclined binary companion: Results

 \subsection{Initial conditions leading to Lidov-Kozai resonance}

 We might wonder whether it is possible to identify the initial planetary orbital elements leading to a Lidov-Kozai resonant state for the planet.
-As can be deduced from Table~\ref{ejections}, approximately $11\%$ of the planets with a binary companion inclined at more than $40^\circ$ end up trapped in a Lidov-Kozai resonance at the end of the simulation.
-A statistical analysis of their initial parameters is not worthwhile since almost all the planets with an inclined binary companion are chaotically affected by scattering events during the simulation.
+As can be deduced from Table~\ref{ejections}, approximately 36$\%$ of the planets with a binary companion inclined at more than $40^\circ$ end up trapped in a Lidov-Kozai resonance at the end of the simulation.
+A statistical analysis of the initial parameters of these systems was performed, but no trend was observed.
+In particular, the initial values of the pericenter argument of the planets captured in the Lidov-Kozai resonance follow an uniform distribution.
+This is further illustrated in the evolutions of Fig.~\ref{sys_2220} and Fig.~\ref{sys_479}, which have close initial values of the arguments of pericenter but different resonant behaviors.

-On the contrary, a study of the specific time of the capture in the Lidov-Kozai resonance is meaningful.
+Moreover, we carried out a study of the specific time of the capture in the Lidov-Kozai resonance.
 We present in Fig.~\ref{evolution_w} the same plot as in the left panel of Fig.~\ref{i_w}, but for different times.
 The top panel shows the planetary inclination versus the pericenter argument values at half of the disk lifetime ($0.55$ Myr), the middle panel at the dispersion of the disk ($1.1$ Myr) and the bottom panel at the end of the simulation ($100$ Myr).
-We clearly see the accumulation of the planets around the arc-shaped curves through time owing to the influence of the binary companion as the disk mass decreases.
+We clearly see the accumulation of the planets around the arc-shaped curves through time.
 Interestingly, the planets firstly gather in the left part of the curves (i.e., around a pericenter argument of $45^\circ$ and $135^\circ$) during the disk phase and spread along the curves in a second phase.